orientechnologies/orientdb-docs/Programming-Language-Bindings.md

 - **HTTP REST/JSON**, that talks directly against the TCP/IP socket using the [HTTP protocol](https://github.com/nuvolabase/orientdb/wiki/OrientDB-REST)
 - **Java wrapped**, as a layer that links in some way the native Java driver.
 This is pretty easy for languages that run into the JVM like Scala, Groovy and JRuby

+Look also at the available integration with [Plugins and Frameworks](Plugins.md).

 This is the list of the known drivers to use OrientDB through different languages:

 <table>